 By the study's end, 24 out of the 30 participants in the propolis group had healed (compared to 14 out of 30 in the acyclovir group and 12 out of 30 in the placebo group).
 Given this finding, the study's authors concluded that an ointment containing flavonoids sourced from propolis may be more effective than both acyclovir and placebo ointments in healing sores related to genital herpes.

 Propolis may promote the healing of minor burns, according to a 2002 study from the Journal of Alternative and Complementary Medicine.
-For the study, researchers compared the effects of a propolis-based skin cream with those of silver sulfadiazene (a drug commonly used in treatment of second- and third-degree burns) in patients with second-degree burns.
-Study results showed that propolis and silver sulfadiazene were similarly effective in treatment of burns.
-What's more, propolis appeared to offer greater anti-inflammatory benefits than silver sulfadiazene did.
+For the study, researchers compared the effects of a propolis-based skin cream with those of silver sulfadiazine (a drug commonly used in treatment of second- and third-degree burns) in patients with second-degree burns.
+Study results showed that propolis and silver sulfadiazine were similarly effective in treatment of burns.
+What's more, propolis appeared to offer greater anti-inflammatory benefits than silver sulfadiazine did.

 Propolis may help fight cavities, a 2003 study from Biological & Pharmaceutical Bulletin shows.
 In laboratory research, scientists found that compounds found in propolis helped inhibit the growth of mutans streptococci (an oral bacteria known to contribute to the development of cavities).
 The study suggests that propolis may also help stop mutans streptococci from sticking to the teeth.

 Find out about more Natural Tooth Decay Remedies.